Billy Bremner: Management career

-Doncaster Rovers
+Doncaster Rovers (1978–1985)

 Bremner was appointed manager of struggling Fourth Division side Doncaster Rovers in November 1978.
 He oversaw a 1–0 win over Rochdale at Belle Vue in his first match in charge.
 Results fluctuated during the 1978–79 season, demonstrated by a 7–1 defeat by struggling AFC Bournemouth punctuating a run of five wins in six games.
 Rovers ended the season in 22nd place, though 11 points ahead of Halifax Town and Crewe Alexandra, and successfully applied to the Football League for re-election.

 He introduced massages and changed the canteen and team kit for the 1979–80 campaign.
 With no money available for transfers he was forced to turn to the youth team for new players, though he could afford to take on Ian Nimmo, Hugh Dowd, John Dowie and Billy Russell on free transfers.
 He appointed former Leeds coach Les Cocker as his assistant.
 The season started poorly, but the squad bonded following Cocker's death on 4 October and went on a run of six straight wins, for which Bremner was credited with the Fourth Division Manager of the Month award.
 However a run of just one win in 15 games followed, for which Bremner blamed his small squad and lack of training facilities.
 A mounting injury crisis caused him to make a return to playing on 29 March for the visit of Bournemouth, a game in which 16-year-old Ian Snodin was named on the bench.
 Rovers ended the season in 12th place.

 A disappointing opening sequence of the 1980–81 season was followed by six wins in six games in September, and Bremner won his second Manager of the Month award.
 The good results continued for the rest of the campaign, and Rovers were promoted in third place.
 He signed Celtic's Colin Douglas for the challenge of Third Division football, but otherwise remained loyal to his promotion squad for the approaching 1981–82 season.
 Another strong September, six wins seeing the club rise to second in the table, won Bremner the Third Division Manager of the Month award.
 However a lean spell would follow, and from November to February Doncaster failed to win in the league.
 Results again picked up with only two defeats in the last 14 games, and they ended the campaign in 19th spot, three points above the relegation zone.